Controleo3 has just been announced and will start shipping in August

 - Convection fan - This is definitely nice to have but isn't necessary.
 If you choose an oven with convection fan make sure there is enough space to mount the relays within the oven!

 The oven in this guide may be unavailable in your area, or you may want to use a different oven - perhaps with a convection fan.
 A convection fan is nice to have but most convection ovens are larger, cost more and are more difficult to modify.
+The conductive properties of aluminum in the PCB tray and insulation (Boom Mat) is more effective at eliminating temperature differentials than moving air.
 The Black & Decker oven used in this guide is 10 liters and runs off 110V.

 Tips for Europeans (and other 240V countries):